About me

 I am currently a Principal Researcher at the University of Chicago Booth School of Business, working with Baris Ata.
 I obtained my Ph.D. in Statistics from Cornell University, where I was advised by Jim Dai.
 From 2022 to 2024, I worked as an Applied Scientist II at amazon.com.

-My research interests lie in stochastic networks and queueing theory, with a focus on steady-state performance analysis and stochastic control in the heavy-traffic regime.
-We pioneered the notion of the multi-scale heavy-traffic regime, and were the first to study the product-form limit for generalized Jackson networks under this setting.
-I also study resource allocation in parallel-server processing networks, focusing on steady-state approximations under heterogeneous servers and class-dependent service rates.
+My research lies broadly in stochastic optimization and control, with an emphasis on stochastic networks and queueing theory.
+I study steady-state performance and diffusion control, particularly in heavy-traffic regimes.
+We pinoneered the notion of multi-scale heavy traffic and established the first product-form limits for generalized Jackson networks under this regime.
+I work on resource allocation in parallel-server systems, focusing on steady-state approximations with heterogeneous servers and class-dependent service rates.

 I also work on stochastic matching in high-dimensional settings.
-We design dynamic matching policies via a tractable formulation that balances matching value and congestion costs in large-scale markets—such as ride-hailing and labor platforms—where high-dimensional control is critical but remains largely unexplored in the literature.
+I design dynamic matching policies through tractable approximations that balance matching value and congestion costs in large markets - such as ride-hailing and labor platforms - where high-dimensional control is essential and remains relatively underexplored in the literature.